uSlashVlad/uSlashVlad/README.md

 ![Vladislav's most used languages](https://github-readme-stats.vercel.app/api/top-langs/?username=uslashvlad&theme=radical)

-_C++ difinitely wins due to its huge amount of code compared to Dart or TypeScript_
+_C++ definitely wins due to its huge amount of code compared to Dart or TypeScript_

 ### General languages and tools: